dymmond/lilya/docs/tasks.md

 ### Using a single instance

-In the same way you created a singke background task for the handlers, in the response works in a similar way.
+In the same way you created a single background task for the handlers, in the response works in a similar way.

 ### Using a list